Storefront school

 A storefront school is a school that uses rented space, typically originally intended for retail, instead of a dedicated, purpose-built school building.
-They are often used for continuing education and upgrading by mature students or other students who do not need or want the facilities or social atmosphere associated with a traditional school.
+Many are used for continuing education and upgrading by mature students or other students who do not need or want the facilities or social atmosphere associated with traditional schools.

-Storefront schools are common across Canada.
+Storefront schools are common in Canada.

 Examples

-Storefront School in Ottawa, Ontario (part of Ottawa-Carleton District School Board) "is designed to serve 19 to 21 year old adults with intellectual disabilities who have had prior successful independent Co-op placements.
+Storefront School in Ottawa, Ontario (part of Ottawa-Carleton District School Board), "is designed to serve 19- to 21-year-old adults with intellectual disabilities who have had prior successful independent Co-op placements.
 Storefront students come from a variety of programs within the city of Ottawa.
 This two-year transition program focuses on increasing independence and employability skills."

-At the School District 23 Central Okanagan's three storefront school in British Columbia, which offer "an alternate program for students in grades 7 - 9 who are typically between the ages of 12 to 16[...] students attending are typically at risk of dropping out of school or find the more traditional regular school unable to meet their learning styles[...]
+School District 23 Central Okanagan's three storefront schools in British Columbia offer "an alternate program for students in grades 7 - 9 who are typically between the ages of 12 to 16 [...] students attending are typically at risk of dropping out of school or find the more traditional regular school unable to meet their learning styles [...]
 Students attend 2 hours daily and are assigned to one teacher at a set time.
 Successful students in our school typically move on to our Grade 10 Program or return to a regular school or enter the work force."

-Greater St. Albert Catholic Schools's St. Gabriel Storefront School in Alberta in 2007 was created as a merger of the district's previous outreach and online school programs.
+Greater St. Albert Catholic Schools's St. Gabriel Storefront School in Alberta was created in 2007 as a merger of the district's previous outreach and online school programs.

 As part of its outreach department Edmonton Public Schools operates five "Learning Stores".